yusufsabuwala/DL-continual-Learning/README.md

 **Description**

 In this project we explored on Continual Learning technique using the rotated Mnist dataset in Collab notebook.
-The strategy we used is EWC Elastic Weights Consolidation which avoids the catastrophic forgetting in neural network by constraining important parameters to stay close to their old values when performing new tasks.
+The strategy we used is Elastic Weights Consolidation(EWC) which avoids the catastrophic forgetting in neural network by constraining important parameters to stay close to their old values when performing new tasks.

 **Dataset**
 Training Dataset: 60000 * 28 * 28